Telomere shortening: Are you secretly years older than your real age?

+Getting older is pretty fabulous – the insecurity of youth fades and you become who you feel you were always meant to be.
 Wrinkles are a badge of honour and a sign of all the wisdom that you have gleaned over the years.
-In fact, getting older is pretty fabulous – the insecurity of youth fades and you become who you feel you were always meant to be.
-But whilst you might be busy getting on with the very important business of enjoying life, while staying happy and healthy as far as you know, inside our bodies there’s a fairly silent process going on called telomere shortening, and that’s what determines your biological age, as opposed to the number of years which you have been on earth.
+But, whilst you might be busy getting on with the very important business of enjoying life while staying happy and healthy, inside our bodies there’s a fairly silent process going on called telomere shortening, and that’s what determines your biological age, as opposed to the number of years which you have been on earth.

 Research suggests that telomere length represents our biological age as opposed to our chronological age.
 So whilst you might have been alive for a certain amount of years, biologically you could be far older than people who are the same age as you – if you have shorter telomeres.
 The good news is that it’s possible to slow down this process: